 “Can you send me a deck?”
 Six words that can be a sales professionals nightmare.
 It’s not rare for a prospect to make this request with the intent of selling your product to upper management on your behalf.
 It’s a pride thing but can also be a disaster if the deck isn’t built in a way that can stand on its own.

 Every enterprise startup should have a pitch deck that can be shared with clients, prospects, partners and investors to communicate clearly what they do.
-When you develop this deck, you should consider the three messages that are important to communicating your value proposition effectively.
+When you develop this deck, you should consider the three messages that are important to communicate your value proposition effectively.
+If you’re unsure about how to structure it, there are plenty of great pitch deck examples out there to take inspiration from.
 When creating a sales deck you should consider (1) The Pain (2) The Gain and (3) The Logic (Tweet This).

 - The Pain: This is the problem they have but might not see.